 Use sparingly: Bananas, cherries, mango, figs, grapes, pineapple

-10 Nutritionist-Recommended Low Sugar Fruit Options
+10 Nutritionist-Recommended Low-Sugar Fruit Options

-Fruit juice, on the other hand, has had the dietary fiber removed (ever cleaned out a juicer?
-All that leftover roughage is what I’m talking about) so the sugar to fiber ratio is vastly different from that of whole fruit.
-Drinking a glass of orange juice will cause your blood sugar to spike way more than if you’d eaten a whole orange along with a glass of water.
+Fruit juice, on the other hand, has had the fiber removed.
+Ever cleaned out a juicer?
+All that leftover roughage is what I’m talking about.
+So the sugar-to-fiber ratio is vastly different from that of whole fruit, and it has a different effect on the body [source].

 1. Raspberries